googlearchive/webvr-ui/README.md

 - `textExitVRTitle`: The text in the button prompting to begin presenting *(default: `'EXIT VR'`)*
 - `textVRNotFoundTitle`: The text in the button when there is no VR headset found *(default: `'VR NOT FOUND'`)*

-**Events**
+**Events and callback**

-- `beforeEnter`: Function called right before entering VR.
+- `beforeEnter()`: Callback function called right before entering VR.
 Should return a promise, giving opportunity to for example custom messaging.
-- `beforeExit`: Function called right before exiting VR.
+- `beforeExit()`: Callback function called right before exiting VR.
 Should return a promise, giving opportunity to for example update UI.
-- `onRequestStateChange`: A function called before state is changed, use to intercept entering or exiting VR for example.
+- `onRequestStateChange(state)`: A function called before state is changed, use to intercept entering or exiting VR for example.
 Return `true` to continue with default behaviour, or `false` to stop the default behaviour.
+- `enter`: Event called when user enters VR
+- `exit`: Event called when user exits VR
+- `error`: Event called when an error occurs
+- `hide`: Event called when button is hidden
+- `show`: Event called when button is shown

 **Advanced**